-Anything that has worldly connotations or promotes a negative influence on our students should not be brought to school.
+Anything that promotes a negative influence on our students should not be brought to school.
 These items will not be allowed on campus or any school function (including after school care or athletic practice).
 Personal entertainment devices should not be used during school hours, and also students run the risk of these costly items being lost or stolen.